 • What does the following quote mean to you?
 ‘God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.’

-• Choose a seed word from this list of spiritual qualities, follow the activity and use it in your journal writing
+• Choose a seed word from my Soul Qualities Journal and use it in your journal writing

 • What makes your heart sing?
 What steps do you need to take to actualize this?